-Railyard/Haymarket District.
-The Haymarket District has been home to several stores, restaurants and bars downtown.
+The Railyard/Haymarket District has been home to several stores, restaurants and bars downtown.
 Historic buildings have been saved from demolition and revamped into some outstanding businesses.
 One of our favorites is a licorice store that features candies from around the globe.
 Michael Forsberg – famous nature photographer – has his gallery in the Haymarket.
 Rocket Fizz gives visitors a trip through Nostalgiaville with retro soda and candy.

 A couple of years ago, the city created the Railyard District across the street from the new Pinnacle Bank Arena – home of Nebraska basketball, as well as great concerts and events.
 The Railyard offers a different take on entertainment with an outdoor skating rink during winter months.
 That area also serves as a giant patio, where people can gather to watch Husker sports on TV.
 We watched a Nebraska baseball game once.
 I think it would be a blast to watch Husker football on the giant TV screen, along with a few thousand fellow fans.

 We love Mellow Mushroom pizza.
 The eatery is across the street from the Pinnacle entrance.
 The pizza is unique and customers can actually order two types on one plate.

 Lincoln Children’s Zoo